CZ-NIC/mininterface/docs/Config-file.md

 # Config file
 Any settings you see in the `--help` command can be modified via a YAML config file.

-By default, we try to find one in the current working dir, whose name stem is the same as the program's.
-Ex: program.py will search for program.yaml.
-This behaviour can be changed via the [run][mininterface.run] method `config_file` or `add_config` parameters or via `MININTERFACE_CONFIG` environment variable.
+By default, we try to find one in the current working dir whose name stem is the same as the program's, e.g. `program.py` will search for `program.yaml`.
+This behaviour can be changed via the [run][mininterface.run] parameters `config_file` or `add_config`, or via the `MININTERFACE_CONFIG` environment variable.

 !!!
 Tip
-    You do not have to re-define all the settings in the config file, you can choose a few.
+    You do not have to re-define all the settings in the config file; a few will do.

-## Search order by highest priority
+## Search order (highest priority first)

 *  will load `conf.yaml`: `$ program.py --config conf.yaml` with `run(add_config=True)`
 *  will load `conf.yaml`: `$ MININTERFACE_CONFIG=conf.yaml program.py`